-In Q1 2023, drilling commenced January 17th with six holes, totalling 1,364 metres completed in Q1 (see news release April 28, 2023).
+In Q1 2023, drilling re-commenced January 17th focused on a number of exploration targets, as prioritized by the late 2022 magnetic inversion studies.
 Three diamond drill holes (ODD23-055, -056 & -057) tested a 760m strike length of the Pyramid target.
 The Pyramid target lies along the eastern projection of the Wenot shear corridor, between 2.5 and 3.5 km east of the Wenot gold deposit.
 At Pyramid, a distinctive high magnetic signature is elongated east-west along 1 km and is similar to the magnetic signature over the Wenot deposit.
 The holes at Pyramid confirm the extension of the Wenot shear with widths of at least 114 m.
 The favourable Wenot rock units were intersected, including rhyolite and quartz feldspar porphyry dikes up to 23.2m in width with associated silicification, hematitization and an adjacent proto-mylonite.
 Although hydrothermal alteration and shearing are present, pyrite was minimal and only background gold values were returned in the assays.